openstack-archive/valence/doc/source/developer-guide/db_development.rst

 Models are defined in the valence/db/models.py file.
 A new model should be updated there.

-To add a example model for Etcd db, we should create a class that inherits the ModelBase class in valence/db/models.py.
+To add an example model for Etcd db, we should create a class that inherits the ModelBase class in valence/db/models.py.

 ..
 NOTE::